Sergei Tokarev: Ethnology

 In the 1920s, Tokarev was one of the first to try to create a conventional code for recording the meaning of kinship terms.
 He noted that it was misleading for a scholar to simply translate terms used by a people being studied into terms used by the scholar.
 He tried to define a system that used the numbers 1–6 to represent father, mother, son, daughter, husband and wife, and that reduced all other kinship terms to these basic terms.

 He recorded new insights in his later work on ethnic groups of the USSR.
 For example, he noted that while in most Russian villages the witches were male, Ukrainian villages had many more female witches, which he thought might be due to western European influence via Poland.
-He noted that the Slavonic peoples, from the steppes, worshipped stones, streams and hills, while the Finnic peoples, from the forests, worshipped trees or groves.
+He noted that the Slavonic peoples, from the steppes, worshipped stones, streams and hills, while the Finno-Ugrian peoples, from the forests, worshipped trees or groves.

 Tokarev's study, The Yakut social system in the 17th and 18th century (1945), inquired into the social and land ownership relations of the Sakha people of Yakutia from a Marxist historical perspective.
 He explored the question of whether the concept of private land ownership existed in Sakha society before the intervention of Russia.